TGAC/COPO-documentation/profile/releasing-profiles.rst

    Then, click the |release-profile-button| button to make the profile public as shown below depending on the profile type.

-   The profile i.e. project will be automatically be made public and can be viewed publicly in :abbr:`ENA (European Nucleotide Archive)`.
+   The profile, i.e. the project, will automatically be made public and can be viewed publicly in :abbr:`ENA (European Nucleotide Archive)`.

    .. figure:: /assets/images/profile/profile_options_release_study.png